-If you are one of the millions of people who have experienced an annular tear, healing of the damaged intervertebral disc is likely with conservative, non-operative treatments.
+If you are one of the millions of people who have experienced an annular tear, healing of the damaged intervertebral disc can likely occur with conservative, non-operative treatments.
 In fact, the vast majority of people who develop a fissure or tear in the outer disc wall – the annulus fibrosus – will never need any type of surgery.

-The Process of Resorption
+The process of resorption

-Annular tear healing may require a period of several weeks or months.
-Even annular tear resulting in disc herniation in some cases heal through aprocess called disc resorption.
-The physiologic complete mechanism by which absorption occurs is not clear.
-When the nucleus pulposus leaks into the spinal canal, inflammation results.
+Annular tear healing can require a period of several weeks or months.
+Even an annular tear that results in disc herniation can, in some cases, heal through a process called disc resorption.
+The complete physiological mechanism by which absorption occurs is not clear.
+Inflammation results from an annular tear when the nucleus pulposus leaks into the spinal canal.
 Inflammation draws cells known as phagocytes.
-These cells may engulf and dissolve herniated material.
-In most cases, a combination of chemicals attack and break down of the herniated nucleus pulposus continues until the extruded material is completely resorbed by the body.
+These cells can engulf and dissolve herniated material.
+In most cases, the breakdown of the herniated nucleus pulposus continues until the extruded material is completely resorbed by the body.
 Why some herniated discs do not undergo this process completely is not known.

 The process of annular tear healing may be aided by conservative treatments such as prescription or over-the-counter analgesics, non-steroidal anti-inflammatory drugs, hot/cold therapy, intermittent rest, low-impact exercise or massage.
 If weeks or months of these treatments do not provide relief from pain and an MRI shows no reduction in the size of your annular tear, surgery could be necessary.
 If this is the case, contact Laser Spine Institute.
 We offer minimally invasive surgical procedures that address the cause of symptoms and help our patients find relief from neck and back pain.